hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > To know the person he calls.
 Mister Thompson,
 >
-> You may as well enquire of Monsieur Tonson;
+> You may as well enquire of monsieur Tonson[^143];

->
+[^143]: "Monsieur Tonson" — alluding to the well known story of this name, in which repeated enquiries are made after a fictitious character.

 > Bat when they're gone, the clerk and Mister Flaw
 >
 > Take draughts of Intire, and leave drafts of law.
 >
-> Those who by chance have been to take their drops
+> Those who by chance have been to take their drops[^144]
 >
 > At retail wine vaults, or at some gin shops,

->
+[^144]: Those who have visited the places above alluded to, must have noticed the imposing names inscribed on the supposed reservoir of strong waters and have been perhaps surprized that they have not been more frequently drawn from, for the customers.

 > Must have observed the systematic way
 >
 > In which they kegs and empty tubs display